 Prior to starting my work at the University of Edinburgh, I was a postdoctoral researcher at Surrey Morphology Group (University of Surrey) working on Nuer lexicon.
 The output of this work together with a number of colleagues at Surrey Morphology Group is Nuer Lexicon website.

 In addition to my interest in West Nilotic languages, I have a keen interest in Austronesian and Australian Aboriginal languages.
 So far my interest in Austronesian languages did not go further than learning Malay and reading around, but I remain hopeful that one day I will get a chance to study languages of that family.
 As for the Australian Aboriginal languages, I have a more solid footing there, as I have had a pleasure to work as a research fellow on Erich Round’s project investigating aspects of phonology of Australian Aboriginal languages.

-Reid, Tatiana (under review).
+Reid, Tatiana (accepted, minor revisions).
 JIPA’s illustration of the IPA: Nuer.

 Reid, Tatiana (under review).
 Vowel alternations in Nuer.